 The following symptoms can indicate the presence of sleep apnea.
 If you notice one or more of these, give us a call, and we can discuss how we can treat your sleeping disorders.

 - Waking up at night short of breath

 - Snorting or choking sounds during the night (indicating a restart of breathing)

 Snoring and obstructive sleep apnea can be treated with surgery, CPAP or BiPAP machines, or oral appliance therapy.
 Oral appliances provide the least invasive option and is often a good choice for treatment of mild to moderate OSA.
 A carefully calibrated appliance can comfortably help hold the jaw in a precise position throughout the night, allowing critical oxygen flow.

-All treatment recommendations should be made in consultation with Dr. Cohen and your sleep physician.
+All treatment recommendations should be made in consultation with Dr. Sorensen and your sleep physician.
 Once a treatment path that you can use consistently is chosen, we may be able to provide critical support for your efforts.
 If appliance therapy is selected, it is essential the right method and positioning are designed to maintain your airway precisely.